 - Three letters of recommendation of which a minimum of two are from professors with whom you have taken and completed coursework.

-- Statement of Purpose: This one-to-two page statement should be 500 words, double-spaced, and printed in a standard font.
+- Statement of purpose: This one-to-two page statement should be 500 words, double-spaced and printed in a standard font.
 In this statement, you should discuss your career and educational goals and how those goals fit into the research specializations of the department.
-Please make sure your name at the top of the each page.
+Please make sure your name is at the top of the each page.